GunioRobot/PerfExpert/README.md

     program_name="./my-executable"
     arguments="arg1 arg2 ..."

-    # If there is a pre-generated structure file from hpcstruct, include it here
+    # If there is a pre-generated structure file from hpcstruct, paste the absolute path to it in the variable below
     # OPTIONAL:
-    hpcstruct_file="path to struct file"
+    hpcstruct_file=""

     #XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX#
     #XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX#